Jimmy-0/BigBrainyTime/Big Brain Note/1 - Flash Note 💡/Two pointers & Sliding window.md

 - Pair with a given sum
 - **Detect Cycle in a linked list** -> fast and slow pointers
 ## Time Complexity
 - Typically O(N)
+## Common Pitfalls
-  Be careful with duplicate elements in the array.
+- duplicate elements
+	- can be solved by sorting the array
 # Problems
 - [ ] Valid Palindrome
 - [ ] Two Sum II Input Array Is Sorted